ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 **Anyway, it's time for [Pt.
 2 - Optimization](../compiling-black-with-mypyc-part-2/).**

-[^1]: Originally when I first landed the relevant PR it was an overall 2x improvement, but
+[^1]: When I first landed the relevant PR it was an overall 2x improvement, but
-    once Jelle added a stability hotfix the *effective* speedup for files that are changed is 50%.
+    once Jelle added a stability hotfix the *effective* speedup for files that were changed is 50%.
 If you're formatting a bunch of already well formatted files, the speedup is still 2x